Questions we get… daily

 What boats do you use?

 Two of our boats are 25-foot sport boats with seating aft, amidships, and in the bow (front) — plenty of space for your group of (up to) 6.
 Even though they are “sport” boats (and can go fast), you pick the speed that’s comfortable for your party and your schedule.
-Call if you need something larger or with an enclosed climate-controlled cabin.
-With enough advance notice, we can occasionally accommodate alternative boat requests (typically on weekdays).
+Call if you need something larger or with an enclosed, climate-controlled cabin — with enough advance notice, we may be able to accommodate requests on our larger bridge cruiser.

 Can I bring my 2-year-old?